Honchkrow/DeconE/README.md

 ```

-The proportion will be generated randomly from uniform distribution ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone also output the data for generating the external reference which can be used for differential expression analysis in marker gene selection.
+The proportion will be generated randomly from a uniform distribution ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone also outputs the data for generating the external reference which can be used for differential expression analysis in marker gene selection.

 ### Section 3.2: Gnerating Pseudo Bulk Data From scRNA-seq data

 With the development of single cell technologies, cell type deconvolution could be more accurate.
-Lots of single cell based methods had been proposed such as [MuSiC](https://doi.org/10.1038/s41467-018-08023-x) and [SCDC](https://doi.org/10.1093/bib/bbz166).
-In addition, constructing in silico bulk data also becomes directly.
-[Han, *et al.*](https://doi.org/10.1016/j.cell.2018.02.001) built an scRNA-seq atlas for mouse with high quality and decone adopted this study to perform in silico mixing.
-For an solid simulation, decone adpoted 7 tissues from femal fetal mouse and 1500 cells for each, including stomach, lung, liver, kidney, intestine, brain and gonad.
+Lots of single cell-based methods had been proposed such as [MuSiC](https://doi.org/10.1038/s41467-018-08023-x) and [SCDC](https://doi.org/10.1093/bib/bbz166).
+In addition, constructing in silico bulk data also becomes direct.
+[Han, *et al.*](https://doi.org/10.1016/j.cell.2018.02.001) built a scRNA-seq atlas for the mouse with high quality and decone adopted this study to perform in silico mixing.
+For a solid simulation, decone adopted 7 tissues from the femal fetal mouse and 1500 cells for each, including stomach, lung, liver, kidney, intestine, brain, and gonad.

 The method for generating bulk data is similar with Section 3.1.